They postponed the launch of NASA's Artemis I mission: This was the attempt

-What do the words you’ll hear as Artemis I launch to the moon mean?
+What do the words you’ll hear while launching Artemis I to the Moon mean?

 Few things are more exciting than watching a spacecraft explode from the launch pad, as NASA’s Artemis I mission prepares to do on Monday.